Siddhant-0987654321/OS-DIS../README.md

 Course website: [CSE 291E: Distributed Systems](http://cseweb.ucsd.edu/classes/sp16/cse291-e/)

-## hw1 and hw2
-hw1 and hw2 are some homework of this course.

 ## project 0 - Configure a Docker cluster
 Pracitce using Docker.
 Create docker containers as storage, server and client sharing a volume, and pingpong C programs testing the virtual machines' connectioin.